SCIENCE ILLUSTRATION

 KEYSTONE MANAGEMENT SPECIES

-Protecting key, charismatic species can also have a beneficial effect on their habitats and the larger ecosystem, thereby driving ecosystem-based management.
+Protecting charismatic species benefits their habitats and the broader ecosystem, thereby promoting ecosystem-based management.

 NUTRIENTSCAPE ECOLOGY